 Being a professional travel blogger sounds nice, doesn’t it?
 Traveling the world and getting paid is a pretty awesome gig.
 Before you adventure into the world of travel blogging, you’ll want to create a plan and build your website.
-Getting started is easy, especially if you use Constant Contact’s website builder to create your travel website — it’s free to try.
-With our tools, you can get your travel blog up and running in no time at all.

 To help you kick things off, this guide will focus on two main subjects: